Bodleum/BibleNotes/ColossiansNotes.md

       *this is my understanding of original sin]* The battle against sin is active and ongoing.
 Paul uses the strongest language for them to make the strongest effort.
-5. **But by the grace of God we are not alone in this battle.
+5. **But by the grace of God we are not alone in this battle!
 What** **encouragements does Paul offer here?**
     * "have put on the new self", they are new creations now, raised with Christ **(3:1)** and freed from their record of debt **(2:14)**.